Our commitment to Aboriginal communities

 We manage care and custody of our Aboriginal and Torres Strait Islander people with respect and compassion.

-We are constantly evolving our practices and are currently developing a new action plan that will shape our policies for 2018 and beyond.
+We are constantly evolving our practices and have developed a new action plan that will shape our policies for 2020 to 2023 and beyond.

 Find out more on the Reconciliation Australia website.